jcklpe/org-in-a-box/chat/chat.md

 No matter what we pick, we will need significant change management resources (documentation, training sessions, FAQs, q+a with us, etc) to make the transition successful, which is why I weight ease of installation, ease of securing the server, the UX styling and other ease of use concerns so highly.

-We are not an enterprise; we cannot push software to user's devices or create accounts for them; we do not have the volunteer hours to set up any chat server for every chapter (if they would even let us!); and especially during the COVID crisis chat is the most important tools chapters use to communicate.
+We are not an enterprise; we cannot push software to user's devices or create accounts for them; we do not have the volunteer hours to set up any chat server for every chapter (if they would even let us!); and especially during the COVID crisis chat is the most important tool chapters use to communicate.
 Splitting a chapter - either technically, by their admin goofing up their only method to communicate with each other - or culturally, by not having certain cohorts of users switch to Rocket Chat and petition to keep Slack, would be terrible.